ananyakapoor12/ananyakapoor12/README.md

-### Hi there
-- 🔭 I'm currently pursuing Computer Science at NTU Singapore!
+- Computer Science at NTU Singapore
-- 📫 How to reach me: drop me an email on ananya.kapoor.1103@gmail.com
+- ananya.kapoor.1103@gmail.com

 <!--
 **ananyakapoor12/ananyakapoor12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.